 Please note we are rarely able to place a foster dog in a home with young children.

 To be a foster carer for Forever Hounds Trust you will ideally be at home most of the day and be able to give the time and effort required by each individual dog.
 We consider all home situations for foster care, although ideally you will have access to a garden.
+We would only really be able to consider foster homes in the following areas: Devon, Dorset, Somerset or Bristol.

 Each foster hound’s needs are different; e.g. some may not have lived in a home before and will need house/toilet training, or to learn how to socialise with people and other dogs.
 Some won’t yet know how to deal with being left on their own.
 Often these dogs have come from difficult backgrounds and will need time and patience.
 Many have only known life in a kennel so they will look to you for guidance.
 The Forever Hounds Trust behaviour support team will be on hand to help you deal with these situations and work on a training plan to help overcome any difficulties.
 All foster dogs will be covered by Forever Hounds Trust insurance and you will be required to comply with the terms of this too.